 I wish my clients didn’t keep telling me their wife’s, kids’ and pets’ names.

 Don’t get me wrong.
 We ARE best friends from day one.
-My concern is that photographers seems to take an astonishingly lax attitude to password security.
+No, my concern is that photographers seems to take an astonishingly lax attitude to password security.
 Yet as small business owners they have so much to loose should things go wrong.
 By using their wife’s name as their password, they are playing Russian roulette with their online photo archives, their client list, their website, their bank accounts, their reputation and more.

 Put simply, family names, dictionary words, countries, “123456″, “password” and “qwerty” don’t make good online passwords.
 Even simpler: if your password is easy to memorize it’s probably a bad one.
 My advice: use specialized software to generate strong passwords and store them securely.